 VR will not pay any provider for Job Placement services, including Supported Employment services, if a customer is hired into permanent employment by the Work Experience site during or after Work Experience services.
 If necessary, job skills training can be purchased when the customer begins a permanent employment placement.

+VR will not pay a provider to place, hire, or receive payment for placement or hiring of a VR or ILS-OIB customer to with an organization or business that is owned, operated, or governed by the service provider unless there is a VR3472 approved by the VR division director;

 All fees for services described in this chapter can be found in VR-SFP 14.5 Work Experience Service Fees.